d2s/Documentation/_posts/2018-04-10-Changelog.md

 [Updated](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.1rc) 22 August 2019.
 The release candidate is signed but **not** notarized.
 Next version of RsyncOSX will be when macOS 10.15 Catalina is released.
 Next version will be build by Xcode 11, signed and notarized. **Important** - from macOS 10.15 Catalina, [notarization is required](/Notarized) by default for all software.

 The major part in this version are refactor and cleanup in code.
 Refactor is mainly for decoupling of code and make RsyncOSX easier for maintenance.
 I am also deleting not used code.
-The command `wc  -l *.swift` in the source catalog of RsyncOSX counts number of lines and swift classes and structs.
-There are about 200 classes and 15,000 lines of code in RsyncOSX now.
+The commands `ls *.swift | wc -l` and `wc -l *.swift` in the source catalog of RsyncOSX counts number of lines and swift classes and structs.
+There are about 120 classes and 15,000 lines of code in RsyncOSX now.

 The following are changes in the release candidate: